IPad Pro (1st generation)

+The first generation of iPad Pro is a line of iPad, a tablet computer developed and marketed by Apple.
+The iPad Pro was released in 2015 alongside the Apple Pencil, and was the first iPad to use the Pencil as an input device.

-The first generation of iPad Pro' is a line of iPad tablet computers designed, developed, and marketed by Apple Inc, first sold in 2015 at a screen size of 12.9 inches.
-A smaller model, based on the form factor of the iPad Air 2, with a 9.7 inch screen, was announced on March 21, 2016, and released on March 31, 2016, alongside the first-generation iPhone SE.
+The iPad Pro was first sold in November 2015 at a screen size of 12.9 inches, larger than all previous iPad models.
+A smaller 9.7 inch model, based on the form factor of the iPad Air 2, was released in March 2016.
+The 12.9 inch model was the first iPad to feature LPDDR4 RAM.